Frequently Asked Questions

 What if I'm disabled?
 If you feel you are disabled, tell us on your application.
 There are certain criteria you must meet to receive Medicaid on the basis of disability.
 You must qualify for disability programs using Social Security guidelines.
 Proof may involve obtaining medical records, tests, and other medical findings.

 How long does it take to find out if I am eligible for Aged, Blind or Disabled programs?
-The Department of Family Services or Department of Health Long Term Care Unit has 45 days to approve or deny an application.
+The Customer Service Center or Long Term Care Unit has 45 days to approve or deny an application.
 This is extended to 60 days if more information is needed from you and 90 days if disability is being determined.
 You will receive a letter in the mail letting you know if you qualify.

 What documents will I need to turn in along with my application?
-You will need to turn in copies of original documents when applying for healthcare coverage or bring originals in to your local Department of Family Services office to have copies made.
+You will need to turn in copies of original documents when applying for healthcare coverage.
 Documents are listed in each program section of this website.

 How much money can I have and be eligible for Medicaid Aged, Blind or Disabled programs?
 After the eligibility worker determines that you meet the medical necessity requirements, the value of all your resources will be added up.
 Resources are cash gifts, money in checking or savings accounts, credit union accounts, stocks, savings bonds, trusts, annuities, or any other money that you have saved or invested.
 Resources also include things like boats, trailers, real estate, and life insurance policies or other items of value that you may own.
 Medicaid does not count as resources the home you live in (if the value is under $536,000), one vehicle or personal property (e.g., clothing, furnishings).
 The amount of resources you may have depends on the size of your family and the eligibility group for which you are applying.
 This will be determined at the time of application.